tedglim/data_apps/src/data_exploration/README.md

 </br>

 <h2>Intro</h2></br>
 2 roles in a balanced Pokemon party are 'Sweepers' and 'Tanks'.
 Sweepers are characterized by high speed and high offensive power.
-Tanks are characterized by high defensive power and lots of hit points.
-Often players will look to fill these roles ASAP when engaging with a Pokemon game.
+Tanks are characterized by high defensive power and high health.
 </br>

 <h2>Goal</h2></br>
-I believe some Pokemon types are more inclined towards certain roles than others.
-This exploration will hope to reveal hints or trends on whether a relationship between Pokemon types and roles exists.
+The hypothesis is that some Pokemon types are more inclined towards certain roles than others.
+This exploration will aim to reveal trends on whether a relationship between Pokemon types and roles exists.
 </br>

 <h2>Preprocessing</h2></br>
-Inspecting the dataset, there were missing values in the columns: height, weight, percentage_male, and type2.
-For my purposes, only type2 is a concern, so I filtered the dataset down to Pokemon names, base stats, and types and filled empty type2 values with 'None'.
+Inspecting the dataset, there were missing values in the columns: height, weight, percentage_male, and type2 (secondary Pokemon type).
+Since only type2 is of concern, I filtered the dataset down to Pokemon names, base stats, and types and filled empty type2 values with 'None'.
 Legendaries were not considered as they are usually outliers.
 </br>

 <h2>Exploring</h2></br>
-First, I'll check the primary and secondary type distribution to see the frequency of each Pokemon type. </br>
+First, we check the primary and secondary type distribution to see the frequency of each Pokemon type. </br>

 ![Type1_Frequencies](../../images/explore/T1_Freq.png)
 ![Type1_Frequencies_Text](../../images/explore/T2_Freq.png)

 * ~15% of Pokemon have a primary type of Water.
 Many bodies of water scattered around the different Pokemon regions gives plenty of opportunity to have different Water Pokemon species.</br>
 * ~14% of Pokemon have a primary type of Normal.
-The Normal type seems logical as a common type since they are the 'everday' type and can appear in patches of grass no matter the terrain or weather. </br>
+The Normal type seems logical as a common type since they are the 'everyday' type and can appear in patches of grass no matter the terrain or weather. </br>
 * Flying is deceivingly low as a primary type as it is the most common secondary type at ~11.6% of Pokemon. </br>

 Now we'll do a cursory look to see which primary Pokemon types seem to excel at which stats</br>